umhau/umhau.github.io/_posts/2021-12-13-lighttpd-website.md

 cd ~/website
 ```

 Also make a folder for the live version of the website to live in.
-It will need to be globally readable and executable, but no one needs write permission but the owner.
+It will need to be globally readable and executable, but no one needs write permission but the owner. _(Question: can the owner be `www`, as in the config file?)_

 ```sh
 su -m root -c 'mkdir -p /var/www/servers/documentation/pages/'